kubesphere/kubesphere/README.md

 ## Features

-KubeSphere Advanced Edition 2.0.2 provides an easy-to-use console with the awesome user experience that allows you to quickly get started with a container management platform.
+KubeSphere provides an easy-to-use console with the awesome user experience that allows you to quickly get started with a container management platform.
 KubeSphere provides and supports following core features:

 - Workload management